History of the Buffalo Bills: 1960–1963: The early AFL years

 The Buffalo Bills were a charter member of the American Football League (AFL) in 1960.
 After a public contest, the team adopted the same name as the AAFC Buffalo Bills, the former All-America Football Conference team in Buffalo.
 The AAFC Bills franchise was named after the Buffalo Bills, a popular barbershop quartet, whose name was a play on the name of the famed Wild West showman Buffalo Bill Cody.
 The franchises are not officially related, other than in name, to each other.

 After an inaugural season that saw the Bills finish 5–8–1 (third in the four-team AFL East Division), the Bills gained four of the first five picks in the 1961 AFL draft, including the top slot, which they used to draft offensive tackle Ken Rice.
 They also drafted guard Billy Shaw in the same draft.
 Success did not come overnight.
 On August 8, 1961, the Bills became the first (and only) American Football League team to play a Canadian Football League team, the nearby Hamilton Tiger-Cats.
 Because of that game, they also hold the dubious distinction of being the only current NFL team to have ever lost to a CFL team, as the Tiger-Cats won, 38–21.
 Hamilton was one of the best teams in the CFL (they would go on to win the Big Four title but lose in the 49th Grey Cup that year), and Buffalo, at the time, was the worst team in the AFL.

-In the 1962 offseason, Buffalo stocked up on players that would play key roles in the successful years of the mid'1960s.
+In the 1962 offseason, Buffalo stocked up on players that would play key roles in the successful years of the mid-1960s.
 Jack Kemp was acquired off waivers from the San Diego Chargers after the Chargers thought Kemp, who had led the Chargers to back-to-back AFL title games, had a bum hand.
 The Bills also drafted Syracuse running back phenomenon Ernie Davis and had a serious chance of getting him to play for Buffalo after the Redskins, a team Davis refused to play for, drafted him; however, Davis instead opted to play for the NFL after the Redskins traded him to Cleveland, and he died of leukemia before playing a single down of professional football.
 Instead, the Bills then acquired one of the CFL's top running backs, Cookie Gilchrist.

 On December 14, 1963, the Bills and the New York Jets played the final game at the Polo Grounds.

-The Mid 1960s: Four Straight Playoffs, 3 Division Titles, Back to Back Championships
+The mid-1960s: Four straight playoffs, three division titles, back to back championships

 From 1963 to 1966, Buffalo experienced its first stretch of success, making the playoffs all four years and winning back-to-back AFL championships in 1964 and 1965 under head coaches Lou Saban through 1965; and Joe Collier in 1966.